NAIDOC Week Activities

 Jarrahdale PG NAIDOC 01

-Damper is an easy food to create with simple ingredients and enjoyed warm with butter or even jam.
-Watch our very own Aunty Averil make her very special fried damper here.
+Damper is an easy and traditional food to create with simple ingredients and enjoyed warm with butter, jam or whatever you like!
+Watch Playgroup WA’s very own Aunty Averil make her very special fried damper here.

 We love what Wickham Playgroup did with their playdough and how they incorporated Aboriginal symbols into their activity.